jimjonesbr/oai_fdw/README.md

 ### [CREATE SERVER](https://github.com/jimjonesbr/oai_fdw/blob/master/README.md#create_server)

 The SQL command [CREATE SERVER](https://www.postgresql.org/docs/current/sql-createserver.html) defines a new foreign server.
 The user who defines the server becomes its owner.
-An OAI Foreign repository requires an `url`, so that the Foreign Data Wrapper knows where to sent the http requests.
+An OAI Foreign repository requires an `url`, so that the Foreign Data Wrapper knows where to send the HTTP requests.

 The following example creates a `SERVER` that connects to the OAI-PMH repository of the Münster University Library: